laravel-notification-channels/twitter/README.md

     public_path('mohamed.png')
 ]);
 ````
-### Publish Twitter status update in reply to another tweet
+### Publish a Twitter status update in reply to another tweet
 Additionally, you can publish a status update in reply to another tweet.
-That is possible using the method `inReplyTo`.
+This is possible by using the `inReplyTo` method.
 ````php
 public function toTwitter(mixed $notifiable): TwitterMessage {
     return (new TwitterStatusUpdate('@christophrumpel Laravel notifications are awesome!'))->inReplyTo(123);
 }
 ````
-> Note that the reply status id will be ignored if you omit the author of the original tweet, according to Twitter docs.
+> Note that the reply status ID will be ignored if you omit the author of the original tweet, according to Twitter docs.
 ### Send a direct message
 To send a Twitter direct message to a specific user, you will need the `TwitterDirectMessage` class.
 Provide the Twitter user handler as the first parameter and the message as the second one.
 ````php